Greece Moments Greece Moments

 Outlook on Dryopida

-The red-tiled tiled roofs are striking, quite a few dryopers actually work as roofers in the Cyclades and even in Athens.
-Dryopida is struggling with rural exodus, only 300 inhabitants still live in the village, which, unlike Chora, is less affected by tourism.
-In May, people were still busy preparing and working everywhere, only a few restaurants had already opened.
+The red-tiled roofs are striking — quite a few Dryopida residents actually work as roofers in the Cyclades and even in Athens.
+Dryopida is struggling with rural exodus, with only 300 inhabitants still living in the village, which, unlike Chora, sees little tourism.
+In May, preparations and work were still in full swing everywhere, and only a few restaurants had already opened.

 Dryopida Kythnos Kykladen weißes Dorf Gasse